WeChat and AI: how Chinese-owned businesses across North America are automating customer service

 Bilingual AI chatbots on your website For businesses with a Chinese-language website (or a bilingual one), an AI chatbot trained on your content can handle inquiries in both simplified and traditional Chinese.
 Tools like Voiceflow and custom GPT implementations support this.

 Phone answering in Mandarin/Cantonese AI phone systems that answer in the caller's language are increasingly accessible.
-A Vancouver dental clinic or real estate office can have an AI answering system that greets callers in Mandarin, takes basic information, and routes to a human for anything complex.
+A dental clinic or real estate office can have an AI answering system that greets callers in Mandarin, takes basic information, and routes to a human for anything complex.

 Finding an AI specialist who understands this